Albert Vizentini

-Albert Vizentini was a French violinist, composer, conductor and music writer, born in Paris on 9 November 1841, and died there on 21 October 1906.
+Albert Vizentini (9 November 1841 – 21 October 1906) was a French violinist, composer, conductor and music writer.
 His main centre of activity was the French capital, but he also worked for ten years in Russia and toured in Britain and Ireland.

 Life and career

 Vizentini came from an Italian musical family active in the theatre, one of whom had established himself at the Comédie-Italienne.
-As a child he appeared in various children’s roles at the Théâtre de l'Odéon, making his debut on 31 December 1847 in Le Dernier Banquet, a revue by Camille Doucet.
+As a child he appeared in various children's roles at the Théâtre de l'Odéon, making his debut on 31 December 1847 in Le Dernier Banquet, a revue by Camille Doucet.
 His father Augustin worked at the Vaudeville Theatre in Paris, then became stage manager in the last season of the Théâtre Lyrique.

 He undertook musical studies at the Conservatoire in Brussels, under Leonard and Fétis, achieving first prize in violin in 1860 and a first prize in composition in 1861.
 After briefly acting as assistant conductor at the theatre in Antwerp he returned to Paris.